python/devguide/committing.rst

    ``<object>``

 Before using any Sphinx roles, ensure that a corresponding entry exists within the documentation.
-When editing multiple news entries at once in "What's New" or Misc/NEWS.d/, `build the HTML locally using make
+When adding rich formatting to news entries `build the HTML locally using make
 <https://devguide.python.org/documenting/#using-make-make-bat>`_ to
 verify that the links lead to the correct locations.
-This does not need to be done for individual PR news entries.

-The Sphinx roles provide the maximum benefit in "What's New" entries, as they are read by the largest volume of users.
+The Sphinx roles can be beneficial to readers, but they are not required.
+Inline code blocks can be used as a viable substitute.

 Working with Git_
 -----------------